xiangivyli/it_foundamental_course/README.md

 })
 ```

 step 1: grab data from input, and turn it to json format with `stringify`
-step 2: set the endpoint (route) in the `fetch()` call at which the client can get access to it, endpoint is not a file path.
+step 2: set the endpoint (route) in the `fetch()` call at which the client can get access to it, endpoint is not a file path
 step 3: set the method in the `fetch()` call means that Send data to the server (POST)
 step 4: the sever can get data from the body, translate json to javascript object first with `app.use(express.json())` and print it in the console of server and also send back a response for confirmation
 step 5: when the server send back with the **response**, the frontend parses it as JSON with `.json()`
 optional step 5: console.log() print the results
 step 6: set as **asynchronous** with `await`, it will not block the frontend when `fetch` data, meanwhile, remember to set related parent function `async` as well

 #### 1.6.6.3 GET - Frontend Asking for Data